xabbuh/panda-client/doc/usage.md

 ```

 See the official [API documentation](http://www.pandastream.com/docs/api) and
-the [CloudInterface](../src/Api/CloudInterface.php) for an overview of all
+the [PHP documentation](http://dev.xabbuh.de/docs/panda-client/) for an overview
-available REST endpoints and their corresponding API methods.
+of all available REST endpoints and their corresponding API methods.